Grippia: Skull

 Several different Grippia skulls have been analyzed since 1929.
-Seven well known cranial specimens belonging to G. longirostris were reanalyzed, in order to construct detailed descriptions of each specimen and to form a coherent compilation to represent the genus as a whole.
+Seven well known cranial specimens belonging to G. longirostris were reanalyzed, to construct detailed descriptions of each specimen and to form a coherent compilation to represent the genus as a whole.
 An important thing to note is how no skull has been found to have a snout; therefore any descriptions of the snout are speculative.

 Montani constructed several diagrams based on his analysis, which depict the skull of G. longirostris as: